sbb-design-systems/lyne-components/src/elements/stepper/step/readme.md

 ## Slots

-It has an implicit slot name: `step`.
+It has an implicit slot named `step`.

 ## Events